 But just before he died he wrote something down on a piece of paper

+and put it in a sealed container.
 The bitter cold winter turned into spring.
 From the same town that

 the old prospector had come from, a new young prospector came into